tegandbiscuits/lets-learn-rails-talk/use-rails.md

 Note:
 * There's a few reasons why we're saying `title` is required in two places

-* The database is a stronger enforcer of this requirement
+* The database is able to enforce this more strictly
-* It also makes it easy to get an idea of our app just by looking at the data
+* And also gives us an idea of our app just by looking at the data

-* However, doing the validation in Rails is more performant, since it can potentially save us a useless database call
+* However, doing the validation in Rails can be more performant, since it can potentially save us a useless database call
-* The Rails validation is also more helpful if a record is invalid
+* The Rails validation also gives us a better output if it's invalid
   * Both for you as a developer and for the end user

 ---